chhikaraanjali71/Business-Analytics-Projects/README.md

 - SQL

 ## ⭐ About Me
-Aspiring Data Analyst passionate about dashboarding, insights and solving real-world business problems.
+Aspiring Business Analyst passionate about dashboarding, insights and solving real-world business problems.